-The New Seed-Starters Handbook by Nancy Bubel #8140
+The New Seed-Starters Handbook by Nancy Bubel #8140 -- SOLD OUT

 This newly revised and expanded edition is a complete, up-to-date reference for starting more than 200 vegetables, fruits, flowers, herbs, trees, and shrubs from seed.
 Guides the gardener from starting seeds indoors to planting outside to seed saving and seed storage.
 Detailed information on tomatoes and peppers includes when and how to plant, temperature and water requirements, protection against pests and diseases, and spacing in the garden.
 400 pages.
 20 photos and 80 illustrations.